 - You need to know the key mindsets to ensure your detox is a success.

-Reading Respawn was the best decision I have made in my life, honestly. – David
+“The best decision I have made in my life, honestly.” – David

 Frequently Asked Questions

 If your question isn’t answered below, email me and I’ll help.

 Some of us don’t want to quit gaming completely and instead we want to reduce our time.
 If this is you, what I recommend is to complete the 90 day detox first, and then re-evaluate at the end if you want to try moderation.
 The truth is, if you can’t go 90 days without gaming… you probably shouldn’t be gaming.

 Will the detox help other areas of my life?

 Absolutely!
 One of the reasons why we game is because it fulfills certain needs we have, so going through the detox gives you 90 days to work on these other areas of your life, like improving your social skills, learning how to deal with stress, overcoming procrastination, etc. You can make a lot of progress in 90 days!

 Can I still play with my gamer friends?

 During the detox I recommend against playing with friends.
 Instead, use this as an opportunity to enjoy other activities with them.
 Some of your friends will support you, while others will not.
 Be firm in your boundaries with those who do not support you.